salvatore-dimartino/LaTazza/HowTo.md

-# General instructions for the design

-The design of your software project will have to include the packages of the template project provided.
-You must also consider the classes you added for the Package and Class diagram.

-For the design assignment follow the guidelines in the Design Template markdown file provided in the template folder of the repository.

 # General instructions for development

 The preferred version of Java is *Java 8.0*.
 You can use any IDE of your choice, but we suggest Eclipse as described in [this document](https://oop.polito.it/doc/ReferenceSoftware_en.html).